Current Tutorial

 A terminal operation is modeled by a method that returns anything but a stream, including void.

-You cannot call more than one intermediate or terminal method on a stream.
-If you do so, you will get an IllegalStateException with the following message: "stream has already been operated upon or closed".
+You cannot call more than one intermediate or terminal method on a given stream instance.
+If you do so, you will get an IllegalStateException with the following message: "stream has already been operated upon or closed", like on the following example.
+You cannot call the toList() method on stream, because you already called map() on it.

 Avoiding Boxing with Specialized Streams of Numbers